specklesystems/speckle-docs/user/grasshopper.md

 ![image](https://user-images.githubusercontent.com/2679513/139331715-86d102dd-fa0b-4854-bc75-764e005b0559.png)

-### Sending to a Specific Branch
+### Sending to a Specific Model

-When referring to a stream by its URL, the `main` branch is used to send and receive data by default.
+When referring to a project by its URL, the `main` model is used to send and receive data by default.

-To target a specific branch, simply use the branch URL, such as: `https://speckle.xyz/streams/3073b96e86/branches/dev`.
+To target a specific model, simply use the model URL, such as: `https://app.speckle.systems/projects/3073b96e86/models/0fe47c9dca`.

 ## Receiving Data

 Receiving data is very simple.
-You just need a `Receive` node, and a stream URL.
+You just need a `Receive` node, and a project URL.

 ![gh-receive](./img-gh/gh-receive.gif)

-When new data is pushed to this stream a notification will appear on the receive node, highlighting this fact.
+When new data is pushed to this project a notification will appear on the receive node, highlighting this fact.

 ### Auto Receiving

 By right-clicking on the node, you can enable/disable auto receiving.
-If enabled, new data pushed to this stream will be pulled automatically as it becomes available.
+If enabled, new data pushed to this project will be pulled automatically as it becomes available.

 ![image-20210322183400126](./img-gh/image-20210322183400126.png)

-### Receiving a Specific Branch
+### Receiving a Specific Model

-When referring to a stream by its URL, the `main` branch is used to send and receive data by default.
+When referring to a project by its URL, the `main` model is used to send and receive data by default.

-To receive from a specific branch, simply use the branch URL, such as: `https://speckle.xyz/streams/3073b96e86/branches/dev`.
+To receive from a specific model, simply use the model URL, such as: `https://app.speckle.systems/projects/3073b96e86/models/0fe47c9dca`.

-### Receiving a Specific Commit
+### Receiving a Specific Version

-As we've seen, you can retrieve data from both the 'stream' and 'branch' level.
-It goes deeper - it's possible to retrieve data from specific commits.
-To do so, simply use the commit URL, such as: `https://speckle.xyz/streams/3073b96e86/commits/604bea8cc6`
+As we've seen, you can retrieve data from both the 'project' and 'model' level.
+It goes deeper - it's possible to retrieve data from specific versions.
+To do so, simply use the version URL, such as: `https://app.speckle.systems/projects/3073b96e86/models/0fe47c9dca@604bea8cc6`

 ::: tip NOTE

-When receiving from a commit, the node will stop showing notifications about new activity on such stream and the auto receive toggle will be disabled.
+When receiving from a version, the node will stop showing notifications about new activity on such project and the auto receive toggle will be disabled.

 :::

 ### Receiving a Specific Object

-Finally, you can also receive just a specific object in a commit, to do so simply use the commit URL, ie: `https://speckle.xyz/streams/3073b96e86/objects/df7b8bafccefa791d82939dd36541189`.
+Finally, you can also receive just a specific object in a version, to do so simply use the version URL, ie: `https://app.speckle.systems/projects/3073b96e86/models/df7b8bafccefa791d82939dd36541189`.
 Objects can't be edited, so the data received using such a URL will always be consistent.
 You can find the ID of an object from the Speckle Web interface:

 ![image-20210322185007725](./img-dyn/image-20210322185007725.png)